 - Before you say I don’t understand and you should just keep pushing for that last little bit, see my response to “is it worth it”.

-- Have a look at Trevor’s comment, just because it’s really good and he’s obviously a lot smarter than I am.
+- Have a look at Trevor’s comment, just because it’s really good.

 - Also, check out Wayne’s perceptive criticism of this article — the best counter argument so far to what I present here.
 Essentially, Wayne says the sports examples, which are what I key into, are just unfortunate and if you take those away and look at it in more normal contexts, the whole thing makes more sense.
 I can buy that.

 - Finally, I will say that I’m surrounded by people who are driven.
 My friends include noted researchers, pro athletes, top physicians, pro photographers and writers.
 This is probably not typical, but I tend to see people who hang on too long, rather than people who give up too easily.
-That conditions my view and some who are teachers, dealing with people who give up too easily may justifiably have a different reaction to the 212.
+That conditions my view.
+Some readers who are teaching kids struggling to find their way may be dealing with people who give up too easily and may justifiably have a different reaction to the 212.